iht/debian-measurer/README.md

 debian-measurer
 ===============

-Tool to gather the sources of Debian and measure them
+Grab all Debian packages and measure them.